Control

 of the pattern to match.

-It’s a good idea to use this in conjunction with chop
+It’s a good idea to use this in conjuction with chop

 :